Ravens GM calls sexual misconduct allegations against Justin Tucker 'concerning'

-INDIANAPOLIS (AP) — Baltimore Ravens general manager Eric DeCosta has called the mounting allegations of inappropriate sexual behavior against kicker Justin Tucker "serious" and "concerning," but says the team will let the NFL's investigation play out before determining how to handle the situation.
+INDIANAPOLIS (AP) — Baltimore Ravens general manager Eric DeCosta considers the mounting allegations of inappropriate sexual behavior against kicker Justin Tucker “serious” and “concerning.”

-DeCosta made his first public comments on the matter Tuesday at the NFL's annual scouting combine in Indianapolis.
+He still wants to see what the the NFL's investigation reveals before making any decision about one of the Ravens' steadiest players.

+“The allegations are serious, concerning.
+The amount of allegations are serious, concerning,” DeCosta said Tuesday at the NFL’s annual scouting combine in Indianapolis.
+“I think we’re fortunate the league is doing an investigation, we’ll wait as patiently as we can for as much information as we can and we’ll make a decision based on that.”

 Tucker has posted a statement on social media calling the allegations "unequivocally false."

-DeCosta said he first became aware of the accusations when a Baltimore media outlet was about to publish the allegations and that he met with Tucker.
+DeCosta said he became aware of the accusations before a Baltimore media outlet was about to publish a story, and he met with Tucker.
 But he declined to provide details Tuesday of that conversation.

-While the Ravens do have a zero-tolerance policy, DeCosta said the team will wait for the results from the NFL first and will consider the allegations against Tucker on a case-by-case basis.
+While the Ravens have discussed their zero-tolerance policy previously, DeCosta also declined to explain specifics about how it could pertain to this situation, acknowledging instead that the team considers each case individually.

+“I think the biggest thing we have to do first of all is look at every single case differently,” he said.
+“There are no absolutes, and I think in this case we're still awaiting as much information as possible.
+Again, we're fortunate the league has come down to Baltimore.
+I met with the league, I believe the league has met with other people in Baltimore as well.
+We'll wait for the details of that investigation and make a decision based on that."

 Tucker has been one of the league's most reliable kickers over his 13-year career, all with Baltimore.